abhiTronix/vidgear/docs/help/webgear_rtc_faqs.md

 &nbsp;

+## How WebGear_RTC is different to WebGear API, which should I choose?

+**Answer:** WebGear_RTC is similar to [WeGear API](../../webgear/overview/) in many aspects but utilizes [WebRTC](https://webrtc.org/) technology under the hood instead of Motion JPEG.
+You can choose any API according to your application, but the quality would be better on WebGear API, on-the-other-hand latency would be better on WebGear_RTC API.
+Also, WebRTC protocol accepts a wide range of devices, whereas WebGear is limited only to modern browsers.

+&nbsp;

 ## "WebGear_RTC is throwing `ModuleNotFoundError` on importing", Why?

 **Answer:** This error means, VidGear is installed **WITHOUT asyncio package support** on your machine.
 For this support, see [Requirements ➶](../../gears/webgear_rtc/usage/#requirements).